Best & Worst Porsche Cayenne Years

 Porsche’s first attempt at the luxury SUV market was audacious, to say the least.
 The first-gen Cayenne burst onto the scene, turning heads and raising eyebrows.

 Here’s the lowdown: steer clear of the 2003 and 2004 models.
-They’re the problem children of this generation.
+They’re the problematic children of this generation.
 But if you’re eyeing a first-gen Cayenne, set your sights on the 2006-2010 models.
-These are the golden years.
+These are the ideal years.

 The Best Years: 2006, 2008, 2009, 2010